Justin Verlander Traded to Astros for 3 Prospects After Deal Was Called Off

 Now the key question is what to expect from him after the marquee trade.
 Is he the front-line starter of 2016, the mid-rotation starter of 2015 or the replacement-level asset of 2014?
 The stats don't provide a clear answer.

-On the plus side, his strikeout rate increased to above 10 batters per nine innings last season and his walk rate was also below his career average.
+On the plus side, his strikeout rate increased to above 10 batters per nine innings last season, and his walk rate was also below his career average.
 Those elements are crucial when it comes to keeping him out of jams.

 Other statistics suggest his resurgence involved quite a bit of luck, though.
 FanGraphs noted his left-on-base percentage increased nine points from 2015 and more than six points from his career average.
 In addition, his batting average on balls in play was .255, more than 30 points below his 12-year average.